We are currently experiencing internet and phone issues in some of our centres. For all enquiries, please contact mail@hearandsay.com.au.

 Articulation delays

 Articulation describes the way a sound is pronounced.
-An articulation error occurs when the tongue position or movement for a sound is imprecise; it is in the right place in a word but has an unclear, distorted, or slushy quality.
-An interdental lisp where sounds such as ‘s’ or ‘z’ are pronounced with the tongue between the teeth is the most common type of articulation error.
+An articulation error occurs when the tongue position or movement for a sound is imprecise; it is in the right place in a word is incorrect with an unclear, distorted, or slushy quality.
+For example, an interdental lisp occurs when sounds such as ‘s’ or ‘z’ are pronounced with the tongue between the teeth.
+This is the most common type of articulation error in children.

 What do speech clarity and speech intelligibility mean?